kadena-docs/kadena-docs/docs/smart-contracts/basic-concepts.md

 However, the Pact API provides separate endpoints to execute transactions on the blockchain and submit local execution requests.
 FOr more information about using the Pact API endpoints, see [Pact API](/api/pact-api).

-## Namespaces

-[Namespace](/build/pact/advanced#namespacesh-2137443688) declarations provide a unique prefix for modules and interfaces defined within the namespace scope.
-Namespaces are handled differently in public and private blockchain contexts: in private they are freely definable, and the _root namespace_ (ie, not using a namespace at all) is available for user code.
-In public blockchains, users are not allowed to use the root namespace (which is reserved for built-in contracts like the coin contract) and must define code within a namespace, which may or may not be definable (ie, users might be restricted to "user" namespaces).

-Namespaces are defined using [define-namespace](/reference/functions/general#define-namespaceh-1430035511).
-Namespaces are "entered" by issuing the [namespace](/reference/functions/general#namespaceh1252218203) command.